 Postmark's password reset template #

 The tips we covered in this guide give you great guidelines for building an amazing password reset email, but we wanted to do more than just give you guidelines.
 Which is why we've created an open-source password reset template you can use for any project.
+It gives you the HTML and CSS you need to jump start your app's password reset process.

 There are a few password reset templates in our collection.
 All together these password reset emails build on all the best practices you've just learned and include an email for the smart password reset workflow we covered earlier.
 These can all be used with any email service provider, not just Postmark.
 You'll get the HTML template you see here and a nicely formatted plain text equivalent.